lolkedijkstra/aquarae/README.md

 > 👉 Press any key to open the login page on your browser
 > Opened link to start the auth process:
 > &emsp;https://accounts.shopify.com/activate-with-code?device_code%5Buser_code%5D=SKQG-MPQS
+> Note: if you have to choose an account, use your regular Shopify admin account.
 > ✔ Logged in.

 ![alt Installing CLI Success](image2.webp "CLI Success")